 For example, if the hypothesis is: Mt.
-Benson is a volcano that has been active in the past million years, one sensible prediction is that we should be able to find volcanic rocks on the sides of Mt.
+Benson is a volcano that has been active in the past million years, one sensible prediction is that we should be able to find volcanic rocks on Mt.
 Benson that are less than 1 million years old.
 A method to test the prediction would be to collect some outcrop samples from widely-spaced locations on the mountain, determine if they are volcanic in origin, and, for those that are, use a method such as K-Ar dating to estimate their age.
 If we find that there are no volcanic rocks on Mt.
 Benson, or that all of the volcanic rocks are much older than 1 m.y., then we would have to reject the hypothesis.
-Possible errors are that we didn't collect enough samples and we missed sampling the one location where young volcanic rock is situated, or that our dating method may not be sufficiently precise to date rocks less than 1 m.y. old.
+Possible errors are that we didn't collect enough samples and we missed the one location where young volcanic rock is situated, or that our dating method was not sufficiently precise to date rocks less than 1 m.y. old.

-You are limited to 600 words of text (~11⁄2 pages single-spaced), plus any diagrams that are useful to present your arguments.
-Anything beyond the 600-word limit will not be marked.
+You are limited to 1 page of text, plus any diagrams that you think may be useful to present your arguments.
+Anything beyond 1 page will not be marked.
 Please make sure to provide references to any sources of information that you use.